-Besides the thermodynamical applications, in recent years, the burgeoning field of non-Hermitian physics \cite{NH_1,NH_2,NH_3,NH_4,NH_5,NH_6,NH_7} and the accurate manipulation of quantum coherence in experiments \cite{exp_NH1,exp_NH2,exp_NH3,exp_NH4} have spurred intense interest in dissipative open quantum systems.
-Dissipation proves pivotal in inducing both localized and delocalized states, offering a crucial mechanism to decipher electron transport in disordered and homogeneous materials \cite{dis_1,dis_2,dis_3,Longhi,Wang,Wang_2}.
-It can disrupt localization and boost transport \cite{dis_1,dis_2,dis_3}, induce mobility edges in systems that previously lacked delocalized-localized transitions \cite{Longhi}, and drive quasiperiodic systems into specific delocalized or localized states \cite{Wang,PRB_wang,Wang_3}, while also modulating the topological properties of topologically trivial and nontrivial insulators \cite{Wang_2,feng}, and the initial property dependence of the steady state has also been discovered \cite{feng}.
+As a powerful framework for addressing dissipation \cite{10.1093/acprof:oso/9780199213900.001.0001,ashidaNonHermitianPhysics2020a}, the burgeoning field of accurate manipulation of quantum coherence in experiments \cite{exp_NH1,exp_NH2,exp_NH3,exp_NH4} have spurred intense interest in dissipative open quantum systems.
+Dissipation proves pivotal in inducing both localized and delocalized states, offering a crucial mechanism to decipher electron transport in disordered and homogeneous materials \cite{dis_1,dis_2,dis_3,Longhi,Wang} .
+It can disrupt localization and boost transport \cite{dis_1,dis_2,dis_3}, induce mobility edges in systems that previously lacked delocalized-localized transitions \cite{Longhi}, and drive quasiperiodic systems into specific delocalized or localized states \cite{Wang,Wang_3} , while also modulating the topological properties of topologically trivial and nontrivial insulators \cite{feng} , and the initial property dependence of the steady state has also been discovered \cite{feng}.
 This motivate us to study the delocalization to localization transformation of the steady state of systems with diagonal and off-diagonal quasi-periodic modulation under dissipation, and discuss the connection between the localization properties of the steady state and the initial properties of the system.